 “Also out of the midst thereof came the likeness of four living creatures.
 And this was their appearance; they had the likeness of a man.
 And every one had four faces, and every one had four wings.
 And their feet were straight feet; and the sole of their feet was like the sole of a calf’s foot: and they sparkled like the colour of burnished brass.
 And they had the hands of a man under their wings on their four sides; and they four had their faces and their wings.
 Their wings were joined one to another; they turned not when they went; they went every one straight forward.
 As for the likeness of their faces, they four had the face of a man, and the face of a lion, on the right side: and they four had the face of an ox on the left side; they four also had the face of an eagle” (Ezekiel 1:5-10).

 This is a description of the spectacular, resplendent vehicle that God rides in.
-The creatures transporting God were cherubim, and they each have four faces—one looks like a man; the others look like animals: an ox, a lion, an eagle.
+The creatures transporting God are cherubim, and they each have four faces—one looks like a man; the others look like animals: a lion, an ox, an eagle.
 The ordinary angels apparently resemble men.
 But cherubim are not ordinary angels—“every one had four faces.”

 “As for the likeness of the living creatures, their appearance was like burning coals of fire, and like the appearance of lamps: it went up and down among the living creatures; and the fire was bright, and out of the fire went forth lightning” (verse 13).
 This must have been most impressive—living creatures lit up like fire, and lightning coming out of the fire!